abhicmraja/vsd-rrstp/docs/week0/task1.md

 # Task 1 - Summarise Video on VLSI SoC Design and Planning Process

 Designing a System on Chip (SoC) using VLSI methodologies involves a series of structured steps, transforming an abstract idea into a manufacturable silicon chip.
-Here’s a concise, descriptive overview suitable for a GitHub repository main page:

 ## 1. Specification and Modeling